Tree @master (Download .tar.gz)

 Usage: moulti_duration timestamp1 timestamp2

-prints the amount of time elapsed between the given timestamps, with millisecond precision.
+moulti_duration prints the amount of time elapsed between the given timestamps, with millisecond precision.

-Both timestamps should use the same format as moulti_iso_date
+Both timestamps should use the same format as moulti_iso_date.

 !!! example